eyecantell/prepdir/README.md

 # Include all files and directories, ignoring exclusions
 prepdir --all

-# Specific directory and extensions, ignoring exclusions
+# Use a custom config file
+prepdir --config custom_config.yaml

+# Enable verbose output
+prepdir -v

+# Combine options
-prepdir /path/to/directory --all -e py md
+prepdir /path/to/directory --all -e py -o output.txt -v --config custom_config.yaml

 Configuration
-Exclusions for directories and files are defined in config.yaml:
+Exclusions for directories and files are defined in config.yaml (or a custom file specified with --config):
 exclude:
   directories:
     - .git